PDFs by language

 The early morning cough common among people who smoke happens for many reasons.
 Normally, tiny hair-like structures (called cilia) in the airways help sweep harmful material out of the lungs.
 But tobacco smoke slows this sweeping action, so some of the mucus and particles in the smoke stay in the lungs and airways.
 While the person sleeps (and doesn’t smoke), some cilia recover and start working again.
 After waking up, the person coughs because the lungs are trying to clear away the irritants and mucus that built up from the day before.

 So-called “smoker’s cough” can be an early sign of COPD.

 Smoking tobacco damages your heart and blood vessels (cardiovascular system), increasing your risk of heart disease and stroke.
-It’s a major cause of coronary heart disease, which can lead to a heart attack.

 Smoking is a major risk factor for peripheral arterial disease (PAD).
 In PAD, plaque builds up in the arteries that carry blood to the head, organs, and limbs.
 This increases your risk of heart disease, heart attack, and stroke.

 Smoking increases the risk of having an aortic aneurysm.
 This is a balloon-like bulge in the aorta, the main artery carrying blood from the heart to other organs.
 It is caused by a weakening of the wall of the aorta.
 Aortic aneurysms can grow larger over time, and they can be life threatening if they rupture (break open).